timmayg/clus2023-devwks-2008/01-Ansible_Vault.md

 <ol>
 <li>View the Unencrypted User & Password file. </li>

 ansible_user & ansible_password are variables that point to username and password that will be used to login to the Catalyst 9000.

+In this case we are only going to encrypt these varibles.
+Be aware that you are able to encrypt any variable that you would like.

 ```cat vaults/authc.vault```